nolanlawson/css-talk-2022/markdown.md

 In this case, you can see how Svelte effectively turns an inefficient selector into an efficient selector that benefits from both the hashmap and Bloom filter optimization.

-There are different ways to do style scoping.
-But knowing what you know now about how browsers do style calculation, you can see how this effectively can turn unperformant selectors (like the first one) into a more performant selectors that leverage the hash map and/or Bloom filter optimizations.

 ---

 class: contain-vertical